supercollider/supercollider/README.md

 PREPARATION
 ===========

-Plug in an ethernet cable, so you can (a) install/update packages and (b) set the system time.
-Then:
+Plug in an ethernet cable (or connect to the Internet some other way).
+Then we need to (a) install/update packages and (b) set the system time:

     ifup eth0
     echo "deb http://http.debian.net/debian wheezy-backports main" >> /etc/apt/sources.list